On This Day in History: October 28

 - World War I: Czech politicians peacefully take over the city of Prague, thus establishing the First Czechoslovak Republic.

 - Tchaikovsky's Symphony No. 6 in B Minor, Pathétique receives its première performance only nine days before the composer's death.

 - The Mino-Owari earthquake is the largest inland earthquake in Japan's history.

-- President Cleveland dedicates the Statue of Liberty.
+- US president Grover Cleveland dedicates the Statue of Liberty.

-- American Civil War: A Union attack on the Confederate capital is repulsed.
+- American Civil War: A Union attack on the Confederate capital Richmond is repulsed.